gdalle/DifferentiationInterface.jl/DifferentiationInterface/docs/src/tutorials/basic.md

 We abstract away the preparation step behind a backend-agnostic syntax:

 ```@example tuto_basic
-extras = prepare_gradient(f, backend, zero(x))
+prep = prepare_gradient(f, backend, zero(x))
 ```

 You don't need to know what this object is, you just need to pass it to the gradient operator.
 Note that preparation does not depend on the actual components of the vector `x`, just on its type and size.
-You can thus reuse the `extras` for different values of the input.
+You can thus reuse the `prep` for different values of the input.

 ```@example tuto_basic
 grad = similar(x)
-gradient!(f, grad, extras, backend, x)
+gradient!(f, grad, prep, backend, x)
 grad  # has been mutated
 ```

 Preparation makes the gradient computation much faster, and (in this case) allocation-free.

 ```@example tuto_basic
-@benchmark gradient!($f, $grad, $extras, $backend, $x)
+@benchmark gradient!($f, $grad, $prep, $backend, $x)
 ```

-Beware that the `extras` object is nearly always mutated by differentiation operators, even though it is given as the last positional argument.
+Beware that the `prep` object is nearly always mutated by differentiation operators, even though it is given as the last positional argument.

 ## Switching backends